ruslo/hunter/README.md

 ### Tagged builds

 Each build can be [tagged](https://github.com/ruslo/hunter/wiki/EP_BASE-layout#tagged-layout) by `HUNTER_INSTALL_TAG` variable.
 Tags used to differentiate one build from another on one OS.
-For example on windows you can simultaniously build Visual Studio, NMake, Cygwin and MinGW projects, on Linux gcc/clang, on Mac Xcode, Makefile, iOS.
+For example on windows you can simultaniously build Visual Studio (32/64), NMake, Cygwin and MinGW projects, on Linux gcc/clang, on Mac Xcode, Makefile, iOS.
 Or choose different clang tools like static analyzer and sanitizers.
 Tags designed to be used in cmake [toolchain](https://github.com/ruslo/polly) files.
 Each toolchain file will be forwarded to external project so if you create toolchain with compiler `g++` and flag `-std=c++11` all dependent projects will be built by `g++ -std=c++11`.

 ### Uninstall